 One thing though...not many companies can really say they are the 'best' so unless you can prove your the best you might want to avoid this!

-To wrap up, your value proposition on your homepage is the reason people will look further around your website.
-Getting across relevancy, value and unique differentiation is key to a successful UVP that gets your message across and drives conversions.
+To wrap up, your homepage's value proposition is why people will look further around your website.
+Getting across relevancy, value, and unique differentiation is key to a successful UVP that gets your message across and drives conversions.